alixdecr/MutGPT/README.md

 ## Requirements
 An installation of Python version 3.10
+An *OpenAI* key, which can be generated at the following URL: https://platform.openai.com/account/api-keys

 ## Using the Tool
 1. To use the tool, go to the `master` branch and download the content.